whyrachit/whyrachit-Sentiment-Analysis-Using-RNN/README.md

-This code utlizes Simple RNN<LSTM and GRU to perform sentiment analysis of the IMDB Dataset
+This code utlizes Simple RNN,LSTM and GRU to perform sentiment analysis of the IMDB Dataset